-4. INITIAL INSPECTION (Required)
+5. INITIAL INSPECTION (Required)

-This is the required inspection per Title 26, 2008 County of Los Angeles Building Code, Appendix Chapter J, Section J105.7 (future code references in this manual to sections within Appendix Chapter J will list the section only).
-Inspect the preparation of the ground before any fill is placed.
+This is a required inspection per Title 26, 2014 County of Los Angeles Building Code, Appendix Chapter J, Section J105.7 (future code references in this manual to sections within Appendix Chapter J will list the section only).
 The grading contractor shall not be allowed to brush areas other than what is designated on the approved grading plans.
 All surface soils and vegetation must be removed down to firm competent material suitable for support of the fill.
-All soils with oversized materials or in excess of 7% of organic materials must be removed from the site or placed in a disposal area in accordance with the plans.
-All materials to be placed in the fill must be approved by the inspector before placement as meeting or exceeding the design requirements established by the soils engineer.
-The inspector may require verification through tests from the soils engineer.